-33. Appeal against decision or direction
+34. Appeal against decision or direction

-- 33.1 Section 48Q of the PDPA provides that an organisation or person66 aggrieved by a decision or direction (as the case may be) of the Commission under section 48G(2), 48H(2), 48I(1) or (2), 48J(1), 48L(4) or 48N(6)(b) of the PDPA may appeal to the Chairman of the Data Protection Appeal Panel against that decision or direction.
-An appeal shall be made within 28 days of the issuance of the decision or direction that is the subject of the appeal (the "appealed decision"). - 33.2 Section 48Q(3) of the PDPA provides that where an application for reconsideration has been made under section 48N of the PDPA, every appeal in respect of the same decision or direction shall be deemed to be withdrawn.
+- 34.1 Section 48Q of the PDPA provides that an organisation or person70 aggrieved by a decision or direction (as the case may be) of the Commission under section 48G(2), 48H(2), 48I(1) or (2), 48J(1), 48L(4) or 48N(6)(b) of the PDPA may appeal to the Chairman of the Data Protection Appeal Panel against that decision or direction.
+An appeal shall be made within 28 days of the issuance of the decision or direction that is the subject of the appeal (the "appealed decision"). - 34.2 Section 48Q(3) of the PDPA provides that where an application for reconsideration has been made under section 48N of the PDPA, every appeal in respect of the same decision or direction shall be deemed to be withdrawn.
 In such a situation, an appellant whose appeal is deemed to be withdrawn may make an application for reconsideration to the Commission, and the Commission shall consider such applications concurrently with other applications for reconsideration in respect of the same matter.
-Alternatively, the appellant may await the outcome of the Commission's reconsideration of its decision or direction and consider whether to make an appeal against the Commission's decision upon reconsideration (under section 48N(6)(b) of the PDPA). - 33.3 Section 48Q(4) of the PDPA further provides that unless the Data Protection Appeal Committee hearing an appeal decides otherwise, the making of an appeal does not suspend the effect of the appealed decision, except in the case of a direction to pay a financial penalty.
+Alternatively, the appellant may await the outcome of the Commission's reconsideration of its decision or direction and consider whether to make an appeal against the Commission's decision upon reconsideration (under section 48N(6)(b) of the PDPA). - 34.3 Section 48Q(4) of the PDPA further provides that unless the Data Protection Appeal Committee hearing an appeal decides otherwise, the making of an appeal does not suspend the effect of the appealed decision, except in the case of a direction to pay a financial penalty.

-34. Data Protection Appeal Committee's decisions and directions
+35. Data Protection Appeal Committee's decisions and directions

-- 34.1 Section 48Q(5) of the PDPA provides that the Data Protection Appeal Committee hearing an appeal may, after hearing the appeal: - 34.1.1 remit the matter to the Commission; - 34.1.2 impose or revoke, or vary the amount of, a financial penalty; - 34.1.3 give such other direction or take such other step as the Commission could itself have given or taken; or - 34.1.4 make any other direction or decision that the Commission could itself have made.
+- 35.1 Section 48Q(5) of the PDPA provides that the Data Protection Appeal Committee hearing an appeal may, after hearing the appeal: - 35.1.1 remit the matter to the Commission; - 35.1.2 impose or revoke, or vary the amount of, a financial penalty; - 35.1.3 give such other direction or take such other step as the Commission could itself have given or taken; or - 35.1.4 make any other direction or decision that the Commission could itself have made. - 35.2 Any direction or decision of a Data Protection Appeal Committee under section 48Q(5) of the PDPA has the same effect, and may be enforced in the same manner, as a direction or decision of the Commission, except that there shall be no application for further reconsideration under section 48N of the PDPA and no further appeal under section 48Q of the PDPA from any direction or decision of the Data Protection Appeal Committee.
+Please refer to the next section concerning appeals to the High Court and Court of Appeal.

-66 This includes an individual who is a complainant in relation to a decision or direction made under section 48G(2), 48H(2), 48I(1) or (2) or 48L(4) of the PDPA.
+70 This includes an individual who is a complainant in relation to a decision or direction made under section 48G(2), 48H(2), 48I(1) or (2) or 48L(4) of the PDPA.